mirko1978/ema/phv/src/site/markdown/weblogic.md

 *	In the left box **Domain Structure** expand **Services** click on **Persistence Store**
+*   Remember that the associate datasource has to have the flag `Supports Global Transactions` unchecked.
 *	Click on *New* then on *Create JDBC Store*

 		Name: Phv_Store_s0